-Federating an ArcGIS Server site with your portal integrates the security and sharing models of your portal with one or more ArcGIS Server sites.
+Federating an ArcGIS Server site with your portal is an advanced configuration for integrating the security and sharing models of your portal with one or more ArcGIS Server sites.
 Federation is optional unless you want to do the following:

 - Host tile layers, feature layers, and scene layers published by members of the portal.

-When you add a server to your portal as described in this topic, you are federating the server with the portal.
-A server that has been added to your portal is called a federated server.
+When you add a server to your portal in this manner, it is said that you are federating the server with the portal.
+A server that has been added to your portal is a federated server.

-Services that exist on the ArcGIS Server site at the time of federation are automatically added to the portal as items.
-These items are owned by the portal administrator who performs federation.
-After federation, the portal administrator can reassign ownership of these items to existing portal members as desired.
-Any subsequent items you publish to the federated server are automatically added as items on the portal and are owned by the user who publishes them.
+When you federate, existing ArcGIS Server services are automatically shared as portal items.
+These items are owned by the administrator who performs federation.
+After federation, ownership can be reassigned to existing portal members as desired.
+Any subsequent items you publish to the server are automatically shared on the portal.

 If the server you want to federate uses web-tier authentication, you'll need to disable web-tier authentication (basic or digest) and enable anonymous access on the ArcGIS Web Adaptor configured with your site before federating it with the portal.
 Although it may sound counterintuitive, this is necessary so your site is free to federate with the portal and read the portal's users and roles.
 If your ArcGIS Server site is not already using web-tier authentication, no action is required.
 You can continue with the steps below.